DataDog/documentation/content/integrations/new_relic.md

 ### New Relic APM Metric Collection

-1. Locate your API key on New Relic's API Keys page (**Account Settings** -> **Integrations** -> **API Keys**) and enter it in the form on the [Datadog New Relic Integration](https://app.datadoghq.com/account/settings#integrations/new_relic) page.
+1. Locate your REST API key on New Relic's API Keys page (**Account Settings** -> **Integrations** -> **API Keys**) and enter it in the form on the [Datadog New Relic Integration](https://app.datadoghq.com/account/settings#integrations/new_relic) page.
-  *  *Metrics can only be imported for New Relic customers at the Pro level or above.*
-  * *Make sure you're using the the REST API Key, the User API Keys won't work*

-2. If you wish to tag metrics at an account level, please add an account tag.
+2. To tag all metrics with your New Relic account number, add an account tag.

 3. Choose whether you want to collect your metrics per hosts or app-wide.
     *Note: Enabling this options will import New Relic hosts to Datadog.*

 <div class="alert alert-warning">
-Please be aware that new-relic custom metrics may take 5-10 minutes to show up in your Datadog application at first
+New Relic custom metrics may take 5-10 minutes to show up in Datadog.
 </div>

 ## Metrics